-Future management of Parcels 1016-1023 at the Lyons Reservoir planning unit is anticipated to comply with all applicable County ordinances and/or General Plan policies.
+Future management of the land is anticipated to comply with all County or City ordinances and/or General Plan policies.

 SUMMARY OF PUBLIC OUTREACH PROGRAM

 The Stewardship Council established a comprehensive public outreach program to both inform and solicit input from the public on the development and implementation of a plan to permanently protect over 140,000 acres of PG&E watershed lands.
 A variety of tools and techniques are used to engage the public, including: